-Reserve released to income \$(7.4)

-December 1999 restructuring charge (including non-cash portion) 11.1

-Total \$ 3.7
+Reserve released to income December 1999 restructuring charge (including non-cash (7.4) (portion) 11.1 Total \$ 3.7

 Borrowings under Tranche A, B and C facilities amortize within six, seven and eight years, respectively.
 The Tranche A facility includes a delayed-draw facility of \$134.5 million of which \$60.0 million had been borrowed as of December 31, 1999.
 The Company's ability to borrow under the delayed-draw facility expired February 4, 2000.
-Although no amounts are outstanding under the Company's revolving bank facility as of December 31, 1999, the amount available has been reduced by \$13.3 million for letters of credit issued on behalf of the Company.
+Although no amounts are outstanding under the Company's revolving bank facility as of December 31, 1999, the amount available has been reduced by \$13.6 million for letters of credit issued on behalf of the Company.
+The Company is obligated to pay a fee for unutilized commitments at a rate of .50% per annum.
 Prepayment of borrowings under the Tranche B and C facilities require a premium of 2% of the principal amount prepaid prior to August 4, 2000 and 1% of the principal amount prepaid during the period from August 4, 2000 to August 4, 2001.